Skip to main content

 • Health Canada

-The multi-stakeholder Advisory Committee supports the delivery of the Sarnia Area Environmental Health Project, by providing informed perspectives and advice.
-The AC includes representatives from provincial, municipal and federal governments, First Nations, health agencies, community groups, industry and environmental groups
+The multi-stakeholder Advisory Committee (AC) supported the delivery of the Sarnia Area Environmental Health Project, by providing informed perspectives and advice.
+The AC included representatives from provincial, municipal and federal governments, First Nations, health agencies, community groups, industry and environmental groups

 • Aamjiwnaang First Nation